Cherreads

 He settles beside Shalius and starts rifling through the desk, finding sketches, folders, magic pens—everything in one.
 Underneath, the desk bears the number 24, with Shalius's at 23 and Akiro's 22.

-Across the desk's upper center, an instruction reads in bold letters: "Write your name."
+Across the desk's upper center, an instruction reads in bold: "Write your name."

-As Kailus complies, the desk pulses with a soft glow, mana rippling from it.
+Kailus complies as the desk pulses with a soft glow with mana rippling from it.
 His name embeds into the desk before fading away.

 Stunned by the aura, he blurts aloud, "Is this perma magic?"

-Shalius, sensing the desk's magic, writes her name on her desk: "Shalius Eneurm."
+Shalius, sensing the desk's magic, writes her name: "Shalius Eneurm."

 Akiro peers at Shalius's desk, intrigued.
 "No middle name?"